ohler55/oj/pages/Rails.md

  * Range
  * Regexp
  * Time
+ * ActiveSupport::TimeWithZone
+ * any class inheriting from ActiveRecord::Base
+ * any other class where all attributes should be dumped

 The ActiveSupport decoder is the JSON.parse() method.
 Calling the Oj::Rails.set_decoder() method replaces that method with the Oj equivelant.